 What Are The Risks Of A BORG?

 BORG drinking risks far outweigh its benefits.
-BORG drinking has both short-term and long-term risks.
+Much like traditional alcohol, BORG leads to:

-- Severe hangovers, even if it is generally said that the water content in BORG containers prevents hangovers
+- Severe hangovers, despite the claim that water content in BORG containers prevents hangovers.

 - Headaches